 First, a note on the PAssion Silver card, if you don’t have one already.
 This is a card that all Singaporean citizens get once they hit 60 years old – it’s basically your senior citizen concession card.
 You don’t need to apply or anything; you’ll automatically receive an invite in the mail on your birthday month.

-All members of the Merdeka Generation will get a one-off $100 top-up on their PAssion Silver card this year (exact date unknown, but it should be some time from April 2019 onwards).
+All members of the Merdeka Generation will get a one-off $100 top-up on their PAssion Silver card this year.

 The PAssion Silver card isn’t an accepted payment mode at NTUC FairPrice or, cough, Singapore Pools, but you can use the $100 value on the following: